-It’s easy to get into the same routine of using rice as a base for tofu-based meals.
-For a low-carb twist, try green beans, made perfectly crispy in the air fryer.
-Besides the veggie, all you need is literally half a teaspoon of oil and the cooking tool takes care of the rest.
+It's easy to get into the same routine of using rice as a base for tofu-based meals.
+For a veggie-centric twist, try green beans, made perfectly crispy in the air fryer.
+Besides the beans, all you need is literally half a teaspoon of oil and the cooking tool takes care of the rest.

 Without an air fryer, it's a bit tricky to get tofu perfectly crisp, but the kitchen tool makes it so much easier.
 It's the starring ingredient in this meal.
 If you want to amp up the protein, use quinoa or brown rice instead of white rice.

 Baked potatoes taste delicious no matter what, but when you use your air fryer to make them, they come out light, airy, and melt-in-your-mouth delicious.
-To keep it vegan, top it off with olive oil instead of butter, salt, and pepper.
+To keep it vegan, top it off with olive oil instead of butter, and don't forget the salt and pepper.

-If you order fried green tomatoes from your favorite Southern restaurant, they aren’t exactly going to be good for you.
-(Yes, despite being veggie-based.)
-But reimagined in the air fryer, there’s nothing unhealthy about the comfort food classic.
+Here, your favorite Southern staple gets reimagined in the air fryer, and there's nothing not to love about the comfort food classic.

 Buffalo chicken is a popular air fryer-based dish, but using cauliflower ups the fiber while still satisfying that craving.
 (Because, let's be honest, it's all in the sauce.)
 Show up to game day with these babies and you're sure to head home with an empty plate.

-Another way to use your air fryer to make a cauliflower-based dish is by giving it an anti-inflammatory twist—using turmeric, of course.
-Look how gorg these cauli-steaks turn out.
+Another smart way to use your air fryer to make a cauliflower-based dish is by giving it an anti-inflammatory twist—using turmeric, of course.
+Look how gorgeous these cauli-steaks turn out.
 This is dinner party *gold.*